TheMegamind/sync-holes/README.md

     - Whether to create a symlink or not.
     - Cron job setup.

+**Note**: If you pick a non-default `.env` directory during advanced installation, the script automatically creates a symlink at `/usr/local/etc/sync-holes.env` so that the main `sync-holes.sh` script can still find it.

 ### Simulation Mode
 - If you want to see what would happen without making changes, use:
    ```bash